The Lagrangian and Hamiltonian Aspects of the Electrodynamic Vacuum-Field Theory Models: The generalized Fock spaces, quantum currents algebra representations and electrodynamics

 \subsection{Comments}

-Within the scope of this Section we have described general aspects of the current algebra representations approach to describing \ quantum dynamical systems in Fock type soaces.
-The problem of constructing physically realizable quantum states was analyzed in much detail using the Gelfand-Vilenkin representation theory \cite{GV,BLOT} of infinite dimensional groups and the Goldin-Menikoff-Sharp theory \cite{GGPS,Gol,GMS} of generating Bogolubov type functionals, classifying these representations.
+Within the scope of this Section we have described the main mathematical preliminaries and properties of the quantum mathematics techniques suitable for analytical studying of the important linearization problem for a wide class of nonlinear dynamical systems in partial derivatives in Hilbert spaces.
+This problem was analyzed in much detail using the Gelfand-Vilenkin representation theory \cite{GeVi,BoLoOkTo} of infinite dimensional groups and the Goldin-Menikoff-Sharp theory \cite{GoGrPoSh,Gold,GoMeSh} of generating Bogolubov type functionals, classifying these representations.
 The related problem of constructing Fock type space representations and retrieving their creation-annihilation generating structure still needs a deeper investigation within the approach devised.
-Here we mention only that some aspects of this problem within the so-called Poissonian White noise analysis were studied in a series of works \cite{BerK,Ber2,AKS,KSWY,LRS}, based on some generalizations of the Delsarte type characters technique.
-Based on the quantum current Lie algebra description of a bounded non-relativistic quantum system under an external electromagnetic field within the \textit{minimal interaction} principle, the magnetic Aharonow-Bohm effect has been interpreted.
-As it was mentioned in \cite{GMS} , the suitably constructed current algebra representation completely describes our non-relativistic quasi-stationary system not giving rise to the Aharonov-Bohm \cite{AB} paradox.
+Based on the quantum current Lie algebra description of a bounded non-relativistic quantum system under an external electromagnetic field within the minimal interaction principle, the magnetic Aharonow-Bohm effect has been interpreted.
+As it was mentioned in \cite{GoMeSh}, the suitably constructed current algebra representation completely describes our non-relativistic quasi-stationary system not giving rise to the Aharonov-Bohm \cite{AhBo} paradox.
 We have also presented main mathematical preliminaries and properties of the related quantum mathematics techniques suitable for analytical studying of the important linearization problem for a wide class of nonlinear dynamical systems in partial derivatives in Hilbert spaces.
-Concerning this direction it is worthy to mention the related results also obtained in \cite {KS1,Kow,KowS,BPT,BPT1,SPTPrB}, devoted to the application of the Fock space embedding method to studying solutions to a wide nonlinear dynamical systems and to constructing quantum computing algorithms.
+Concerning this direction it is worthy to mention the related results also obtained in \cite {SaPrTaPrBl,PrBoGoTa,Kowa,KoSt}, devoted to the application of the Fock space embedding method to studying solutions to a wide nonlinear dynamical systems and to constructing quantum computing algorithms.